newrelic/go-easy-instrumentation/parser/README.md

 ### Fact Discovery Functions
 FactDiscoveryFunction identify a "Fact" about a code pattern, which can be referenced later to identify patterns that are essential for instrumentation.
 This function is executed on all nodes in the syntax tree of every function declared in an application.
 Facts are deterministic labels assigned to specific patterns.
 When a FactDiscoveryFunction identifies a fact in a node of the abstract syntax tree (AST), it should return a FactEntry for the manager to cache for future use.

 Here is an example of a `FactDiscoveryFunction` that finds a server stream object in gRPC code.
-Knowing the type of this allows us to detect it later and fetch instrumentation from it.

 ```go
 // FindGrpcServerObject scans for a call to Register...Server in the package